Why Our Systems Fail and What We Can Do About It

 We’re at a breaking point—today’s systems are so complex that major crises are not only imminent, but more common than ever.
 And that goes for every industry, regardless of size or scope.
 Enter Chris Clearfield.
-In his book Meltdown, he offers a groundbreaking investigation into how complexity causes failure in systems—and how we can prevent meltdowns, in both business and life.
+In the National Business Book Award-winning Meltdown, he offers a groundbreaking investigation into how complexity causes failure in systems—and how we can prevent meltdowns, in both business and life.

 “As technology advances, it brings an explosion of complexity and interdependence that can threaten our most critical systems and organizations in unforeseen ways.
 Meltdown is essential reading for anyone who seeks to understand these dangers and what can be done to address them.”— Martin Ford, Author of Rise of the Robots